“I have come to believe over and over again that what is most important to me must be spoken, made verbal and shared.”

 - Mastery is the last step – where Scott made sure the sound volume was consistent throughout the book.

 - Narrators rock!
 Have you ever painted your own house, and afterward had a greater respect for people who do it professionally.
 I have no regrets about doing my own narration.
 It was the right choice for this book, and it was fun.
 But professional narrators are very impressive people to me now.

 You May Also Be Interested In

-The winners were chosen with a random number generator on 8/27/2016.
+Update: A giveaway was held to celebrate the release of the audiobook, and the winners were chosen with a random number generator.
 Congratulations to Tonya, Amanda, Janice, Anne and Lorraine!
 If you didn’t win, don’t despair.
 You can buy a copy of the audiobook through Amazon.com or Audible.com.